Code-Institute-Submissions/GethinDavies1990-CI_MS3_DTR/README.md

 - User Story 5.2: Edit Review - As an Admin user I can edit a review by uploading a review image, updating the fFilm name, updating the review title, Updating the selected category, Updating the review description, and editing the rating.
 - User Story 5.3: Delete Review - As an Admin user I can delete a review I created by confirming I want to delete
 - User Story 5.4: View Review - As an Admin user I can view a review by clicking on the 'Full review' button
-- User Story 6.1: As a admin user I can view my profile page: Username, First Name, Last Name, Favourite Film, and Author Bio.
+- User Story 6.1: As a admin user I can view my profile page: Username, First Name, Last Name, Favorite Film, and Author Bio.
-- User Story 6.2: As a admin user I can update my profile details: Username, Password, First Name, Last Name, Favourite Film
+- User Story 6.2: As a admin user I can update my profile details: Username, Password, First Name, Last Name, Favorite Film
 - User Story 6.3: As a admin user I can delete my account.
 The user will be asked to confirm deletion of their profile.
 - User Story 7: Search - As a admin user I can search on text for the review name, film name.
 And the result will display those information
 - User Story 8.1: As an Admin user I can delete reviews left by other users,